Spreading of information on a network: a quantum view: The Network Model

-\end{description} We see that, in all the rules above, some positive coefficients $\kappa_\alpha$ are involved; they serve to weight differently the variations of the mean values in determining the modifications of the inertia parameters.
+We see that, in all the rules above, some positive coefficients $\kappa_\alpha$ are involved; they serve to weight differently the variations in the mean values in determining the modifications of the inertia parameters.

 Some comments about the different rules are in order.
 Rules 1 and 2 are such that the various inertia parameters increase (decrease, respectively) if the corresponding mean values of fake and good news increase (decrease, respectively) in the subinterval of length $\tau$, the only difference being the choice of the respective weights.
-Due to the interpretation of the inertia parameters, this means that an increase of fake (or good) news, tends to lower the tendency to change of fake (or good) news.
+Due to the interpretation of the inertia parameters, this means that an increase in fake (or good) news tends to lower the tendency to change in fake (or good) news.

-Using rule 3 (rule 4, respectively), the variation of inertia parameters of fake news (good news, respectively) has the same trend as the variation of the corresponding mean values of fake news (good news, respectively), whereas the inertia parameters of good news (fake news, respectively) increase regardless the sign of the variation of the mean values of good news (fake news, respectively).
-This is because a square appears, in the formulas.
+Using rule 3 (rule 4, respectively), the variation in the inertia parameters of fake news (good news, respectively) has the same trend as the variation in the corresponding mean values of fake news (good news, respectively), whereas the inertia parameters of good news (fake news, respectively) increase regardless of the sign of the variation in the mean values of good news (fake news, respectively).
+This is because a square appears in the~formulas.

 Finally, rules 5 and 6 are similar to rules 3 and 4, except for the inverted choice of the weights.
 These rules are interesting, in comparison with rules 3 and 4, to understand the role of the weights in the above formulas.